Munali Suns

 The Munali Suns are a Zambian basketball team based in Munali, a suburb of Lusaka.
-Founded in 2014, they play in the Zambia Basketball League and have won their first championship in the 2022–23 season following their victory over the Matero Magic.
+Founded in 2014, they play in the Zambia Basketball League and won their first championship in the 2022–23 season following their victory over the Matero Magic.
 As national champions, the Suns were the third Zambian team to play in the Road to BAL in the 2023 tournaments.